May 1, 2017

 Municipal Market Update

-In this week’s Municipal Market Update, we highlight the following: Municipal prices were mixed on Monday, and Tuesday, steady on Wednesday, weaker on Thursday, and steady again on Friday, as reflected by weekly data for the Municipal Market Data (MMD) Triple-A Scale; also shown are the yields for the Municipal Market Advisors (MMA) Triple-A Scale; […]Continue Reading
+In this week’s Municipal Market Update, we highlight the following: Municipal prices weakened last Monday, were mixed on Tuesday and Wednesday, and steady on Thursday, as reflected by weekly data for the Municipal Market Data (MMD) Triple-A Scale; also shown are the yields for the Municipal Market Advisors (MMA) Triple-A Scale; New issue offerings for […]Continue Reading

 SBA Market Update

-Fixed-Rate SBA DCPCs (SBAP) Investor interest in fixed-rate SBA product remains strong as SBA DCPCs and SBICs offer superior convexity profiles to most residential MBS alternatives.
-The DCPC auction has priced at historically tight spreads for much of this year; however, spreads have widened approximately 20 bps since June.
-Supply in the secondary market for […]Continue Reading
+Fixed-Rate SBA DCPCs (SBAP) Investor interest in fixed-rate SBA DCPCs remains strong as SBA DCPCs and SBICs offer superior convexity profiles to most residential MBS alternatives.
+The DCPC auction priced at historically tight spreads for much of 2021; however, spreads have widened approximately 90 bps since June 2021.
+Debenture rates increased and yield spreads widened […]Continue Reading

 CMO Market Update